WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 In this case a supernode cannot track back transactions to your IP address.

 An entity that can break Tor is a universal adversary, however, most Tor attacks are not possible if exit nodes are not involved.
-It is reasonable to assume that this entity can break the onion routing, not Tor’s encryption itself.
+It is reasonable to assume that this entity can break the onion routing, not Tor's encryption itself.

 #### Adversaries identified